jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 2. Invoking `JkBuild#beforeOptionsInjected` method on build class.
 This method might be overridden by users to define option default values.
 3. Injecting defined options in public instance fields.
 4. Invoking `JkBuild#afterOptionsInjected` method on build class.
 This method might be overridden by users to configure build and plugins before they have been activated.
-5. Loading and configuring plugins defined in command line
+5. Loading plugins defined in command line and injecting options into them.
-6. Invoke `JkPlugin#activate` method on each defined plugins.
+6. Invoking `JkPlugin#activate` method on each loaded plugins.
 This method is defined by plugin authors.
-7. Invoke `JkBuild#afterPluginsActivated` on build class.
+7. Invoking `JkBuild#afterPluginsActivated` on build class.
 This method might be overridden by users to configure build class instance once plugins have been activated.

 #### Method Invocation